John Layfield: APA reunion (2003–2004)

-Bradshaw entered into the 2004 Royal Rumble match at entry number 5, but quickly was eliminated by Chris Benoit.
-At No Way Out, the APA faced the World's Greatest Tag Team in a losing effort.
-At WrestleMania XX in 2004, they unsuccessfully challenged for the WWE Tag Team Championship in a fatal four-way tag team match.
-The gimmick continued on-and-off until the March 18 episode of SmackDown! until losing a tag team "You're Fired" match to WWE Tag Team Champions Rikishi and Scotty 2 Hotty for the tag team title. general manager Paul Heyman, frustrated by an insult by the APA, told Faarooq that if he did not win the aforementioned match, then "You're Fired".
+At the Royal Rumble on January 25, 2004, Bradshaw entered into the Royal Rumble match at entry number 5, but quickly was eliminated by Chris Benoit.
+At No Way Out on February 15, the APA faced the World's Greatest Tag Team in a losing effort.
+At WrestleMania XX on March 14, the APA unsuccessfully challenged for the WWE Tag Team Championship in a fatal four-way tag team match.
+The gimmick continued on-and-off until the March 18 episode of SmackDown! until losing a tag team "You're Fired" match to WWE Tag Team Champions Rikishi and Scotty 2 Hotty for the tag team title. general manager Paul Heyman, frustrated by an insult by the APA, told Faarooq that if he did not win the aforementioned match, then "You're Fired."
 After the match, Bradshaw led Faarooq back to Heyman's office to state they had not been fired, but had resigned.
-Then Heyman cleared up the misunderstanding and pointed out that he said that if they did not win the titles, then he told Faarooq "You're fired".
+Then, Heyman cleared up the misunderstanding and pointed out that he said that if they did not win the titles, then he told Faarooq "You're fired."
 His reason for saying this directly to Faarooq was because it applied only to Faarooq because "WWE Management" still saw a lot of potential in Bradshaw.
 He left them after telling Bradshaw to think about his own future.
 Faarooq shouted after Heyman that he was not fired because they (Faarooq and Bradshaw) had quit.
 Bradshaw, however, hesitated.
 Faarooq took Bradshaw's hesitation to mean that he would not resign, and so Faarooq promptly disbanded the APA and left.
 This turned Bradshaw heel.
-In reality, the WWE had decided to stop using Ron Simmons as an on-air performer.
+In reality, the WWE had decided to stop using Ron Simmons as an on-air performer due to health issues.
 He was initially released, but he was later re-hired to work behind the scenes in the WWE under various roles.